Class 9: The Day I Discovered a Writer Who Made Me Laugh (and Think)

 • Feeling sad?
 Retail therapy has got your back (and your wallet).

-• Want to look rich?
-Buy a limited edition sneaker you’ll wear twice before it’s "last season."
+• Want to look wealthy?
+Buy a limited edition sneaker you’ll only wear a couple of times before it’s considered old.

 (Our desire to consume is reaching the skies.)